Carbon monoxide: Bond polarity and oxidation state

 Theoretical and experimental studies show that, despite the greater electronegativity of oxygen, the dipole moment points from the more-negative carbon end to the more-positive oxygen end.
 The three bonds are in fact polar covalent bonds that are strongly polarized.
 The calculated polarization toward the oxygen atom is 71% for the σ-bond and 77% for both π-bonds.

 The oxidation state of carbon in carbon monoxide is +2 in each of these structures.
 It is calculated by counting all the bonding electrons as belonging to the more electronegative oxygen.
 Only the two non-bonding electrons on carbon are assigned to carbon.
-In this count, carbon then has only two valence electrons in the molecule compared to four in the free atom.
+In this count, carbon then has only two valence electrons in the molecule, versus four in the free atom.

 Occurrence

 Monthly averages of global concentrations of tropospheric carbon monoxide at an altitude of about 12,000 feet.
 Data were collected by the MOPITT (Measurements Of Pollution In The Troposphere) sensor on NASA's Terra satellite.

 Carbon monoxide occurs in many environments, usually in trace levels.
 Photochemical degradation of plant matter, for example, generates an estimated 60 million tons/year.
 Typical concentrations in parts per million are as follows: